-- The second PSX Dukes Of Hazzardgame has a racing mission.
+- The second PSX The Dukes of Hazzardgame has a racing mission.

-- All GTAs: One with multiple vehicles.
+- One with multiple vehicles.
 One in The Ballad of Gay Tony requires you to parachute from a helicopter to a boat, race the boat, then switch to a car for the last leg of the race.

 - Grand Theft Auto 2: A mission for the SRS Scientists involves racing a remote-controlled full-size car on a course on their compound, which is otherwise inaccessible.